Cancer type

 There are several steps you can take toward reducing your risk of stomach cancer.
 If you discover that you have an H. pylori infection, or if you have stomach ulcers or gastritis, treat these conditions quickly.

 Ask your doctor about screening if you have a family history of stomach cancer or inherited conditions that increase your risk.
+Upper endoscopy is a screening tool, and countries like Japan and South Korea have national screening programs that have dramatically reduced mortality.
+High-risk patients may benefit from individualized endoscopic surveillance.

 As with every cancer, there are steps you can take to adopt a healthy lifestyle and reduce your overall cancer risk, such as maintaining a healthy weight, not smoking, and limiting or eliminating alcohol.